Nicscott01/breakdance-bootstrap/README.md

 Bootstrap features for Breakdance sites

 ## Changelog
+### 1/21/2025 v1.0.1
+- Fix for Safari on the StickyHeaderFix script.
+Switch :first-of-type for the explicit approach, calling the first item in the array [0]
 ### 1/20/2025 v1.0.0 - MLK Day & Innauguration Day of Trump the 2nd time around
 - Add a Fluent Form Provider for Breakdance form submissions.
 Matches submissions with the email of the subscriber and lists them in the Form Submissions section.
 - Added a helper debug function, `dlog( $stuff, $name )`